philfung/open-mrna/README.md

 * **Outputs:** 10 x 1.0 mL sterile glass vials (approx. 10 doses)
 * **File Format:** Final Vaccine Product

-## Step 9: Administration & Multi-Modal Protocol
-**Goal:** Ensure the vaccine can successfully breach the tumor's defenses and train the immune system.

-> [!WARNING]
-> **The Tumor Microenvironment:** A tumor actively builds a suppressive microenvironment to hide from and disable the immune system.
-An mRNA vaccine alone may be ineffective if these "shields" remain up.

-* **Process:** The administration of a personalized mRNA vaccine is often part of a broader, multimodal treatment protocol designed to disable the cancer's defense mechanisms.
-For example, a treatment protocol with critical sequence and timing could include:
-  1. **Personalized mRNA Vaccine:** Trains T-cells to recognize and attack specific tumor neoantigens.
-  2. **Tyrosine Kinase Inhibitor (TKI):** Targets the tumor's supply infrastructure by blocking angiogenesis (blood vessel growth) and providing foundational anti-tumor pressure.
-  3. **PD-1 Checkpoint Inhibitor:** Prevents the tumor from sending a "stand down" signal to attacking T-cells.
-This removes the brakes from the immune system, unleashing their full killing potential against the cancer.

 ---

 # Web App